NoahApthorpe/ConvnetCellDetection/README.md

 Once you stop training, a forward pass is automatically run on the training data.
 The resulting files are saved in the `labeled_training_ouput/<training|validation|test>` subdirectories of your experiment directory.
 The files ending with `_output_0.tif` are images with lighter pixels having higher probabilities of being inside a cell.
 These are the files used for the rest of the pipeline.

-The (2+1)D network requires >16GB of RAM to train.
-If you do not have sufficient memory, the Docker image will crash with a minimal error message.
-If you just want to make sure that the pipeline is set up properly, switch to the smaller `N1.znn` network architecture.

 ##### Postprocessing

 The postprocessing component of the pipeline converts the output of the convnet into ROI binary masks, as follows: